 When evaluating a financial institution for your business, there’s more than just finding a good APY.

-Many of the banks on our Top 10 list look great on the APY front but carry fees that can eat into any of the returns you might make.
+Many banks look great on the APY front but carry fees that can eat into any of the returns you might make.
 Particularly, watch out for fees for bank withdrawals, monthly service fees and ATM fees.

 The Small Business Administration (SBA) has identified the key factors to consider when searching for the right bank or credit union.
 These include: